WeiweiChiao/100-days-of-code/log.md

 **Today's Progress**: FEW ES 6, English CV

 **Thoughts**: If you don't regard one thing as the necessary, you won't be an excellent person in this area.

+### Day 25: June 23, Sunday

+**Today's Progress**: FEW also, nearly nothing

+**Thoughts**: It nearly didn't work, but I kept spending time on it.
+Had a good weekend, nextweek I should do more to improve skills.